lando/lando/examples/platformsh-kitchensink/README.md

 lando maria main -e "show tables"

 # Should be running mariadb with the correct user
-cd sink
+cd sink/php
 lando ssh -s db -c "id" | grep app

 # Should be running the correct memcache version
-cd sink
+cd sink/php
 lando ssh -s memcache -c "memcached -V" | grep 1.6.

 # Should be running memcache on the correct port
 docker top landokitchensink_memcache_1 | grep /usr/bin/memcached | grep 11211

 # Should be running memcache with the correct user
-cd sink
+cd sink/php
 lando ssh -s memcache -c "id" | grep app

 # Should be able to connect to memcache from the application containers
-cd sink
+cd sink/php
 lando ssh -c "curl -I localhost/memcached.php" | grep HTTP/1.1 | grep "200 OK"

 # Should be running the correct version of mysql
-cd sink
+cd sink/php
 lando ssh -s mysql -c "mysql -V" | grep 10.4.

 # Should be able to connect to all mysql relationships
 cd sink/php
-lando admin main -e "show tables" lando admin legacy -e "show tables" lando imports legacy -e "show tables"
+lando admin main -e "show tables;" lando admin legacy -e "show tables;" lando imports legacy -e "show tables;"

+# Should be able to pull a mysql relationships
+cd sink/php
+lando pull -r admin -r admin:legacy lando admin main -e "show tables;" | grep users lando imports legacy -e "show tables;" | grep users

 # Should be running mysql with the correct user
-cd sink
+cd sink/php
 lando ssh -s mysql -c "id" | grep app

 # Should be able to connect to mysql from the application containers